Legendary Photographer Henry Diltz Unveils ‘Unpainted Faces’ in L.A.

 A founding member of the Modern Folk Quartet (whose 1965 single “This Could Be the Night” was produced by Phil Spector), Diltz is as much at home as a musician on tour as he is a visual historian of the last four decades of popular music.

-For Henry, taking pictures began with a $20 second-hand Kodak Pony camera purchased on tour with MFQ, just as a goof to kill time on the road.
+For Henry, taking pictures began with a $20 second-hand “Pony” camera (not a Kodak, but a cheap knock-off) purchased on tour with MFQ, just as a goof to kill time on the road.
 A lack of formal photographic training didn’t get in his way; Diltz learned quickly.
 When MFQ disbanded in 1966, he went from amateur to pro when his shots were used for a Lovin’ Spoonful album cover.
 His camera has been his chief instrument ever since.

 The rapport Henry has with his musician friends, along with his down-to-earth-grin and contagious laugh, has always enabled him to capture candid shots that convey that rare feeling of trust and intimacy he has with his subjects.